pawkaz/deep-reinforcement-learning/p1_navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+This repository contains a solution for the first project from the Udacity Deep Reinforcement Learning Program.
+Inference score is equal to ```14```, best achievied mean score over 100 consecutive episodes during training is equal to ```16.73```.
+The agent has solved the task in ```461 episodes```.

+### Environment

 ![Trained Agent][image1]

+The environment is based on the unity ml-agents library.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+Thus, the goal of agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.